statsplotly package

 • jitter_y – A numeric value to specify jitter amount on the y dimension.

-• normalizer_x – The normalizer for the x dimension.
-A NormalizationType value.
+• normalizer_x – A NormalizationType value to normalize the x dimension.

-• normalizer_y – The normalizer for the y dimension.
-A NormalizationType value.
+• normalizer_y – A NormalizationType value to normalize the y dimension.

 • shaded_error – The name of the column in data with values to plot continuous error shade.